Almusawee/Autonomous-AI-research-Assistant/README.md

 The system transforms psychological drives into geometric operations in language model embedding space, creating genuine goal-directed research behavior rather than simple pattern completion.

+> “For full mathematical and architectural details, see Archietectural Specifications.md”

 ## Collaboration Interest